mistersmee/motorola_cebu_dump/README.md

 Actual repository located at [motorola_cebu_dump](https://gitlab.com/mistersmee/cebu)

-The total repository size of the ROM dump is 5.5 GB, the A-10 branch is 1.8 GB, while the A-11 branch is 3.7 GB.
+*__The total repository size of the ROM dump is 5.5 GB, the A-10 branch is 1.8 GB, while the A-11 branch is 3.7 GB.__*

+# Why link to the actual repo hosted on GitLab in such an asinine way and not push it right here on GitHub?

 This is because, GitHub fails to import the repo from GitLab, and fails to accept pushes from local repo, while GitLab has no problem.